svanderburg/nix-androidenvtests/README.md

 Updating the generated expressions
 ----------------------------------
 Most of the Nix expressions are generated from XML files that the Android package manager uses.
-To update the expressions run the `generate.sh` script:
+To update the expressions run the `generate.sh` script that is stored in the `androidenv/` sub directory:

 ```bash
 sh ./generate.sh